-Morning fires may have been part of contentious divorce; ends in suicide attempt
+Morning fires may have been part of contentious divorce; ends in suicide

 At about 9:30 a.m., an employee at a funeral home in the 13000 block of Northland Drive called dispatch that a 71-year-old man had come in and dropped off a last will and testament.
 That man was still sitting in a vehicle in the parking.

 Deputies responded and as they were approaching the man fired two shots to his own head.
 He was taken to hospital in critical condition, with life-threatening injuries.
+He died later Friday afternoon.
 They determined that the man was the owner of the buildings that were set on fire.

 Investigators determined later that the man's wife was due to come to the home Friday to remove property.
 They believe that may have contributed to today's events.